-Two four-person rooms that share a bathroom on the upper floor of the farmer’s house.
+Two two-person rooms that share a bathroom on the upper floor of the farmer’s house.
 Guests have access to a sitting room and a dining area.

 One four-person summer cottage with a lovely view.
 One bedroom, sitting room with a sofa bed, a sleeping loft, bathroom and a charming kitchen.
 Free Wi-Fi.
 Laundry facilities.